basisproject/paper/src/01-defining-factors-goals.md

   - A social dividend where all participants within a region are given a monthly stipend based on a percentage of that month's profits
 - A system of social investment is defined such that if a project is deemed socially necessary on a one-time basis (such as building a bridge) or an ongoing basis (such as funding cancer research), the members working on those projects are paid their share of labor voucher, entitling them to some share of the final social productive pool.
 These projects use the same duality pricing system as every other company in the system: members pay the subsidized rate, non-members pay the full market value, and the difference is socialized.

 It's very important to note that while this paper serves as the initial blueprint, it is nothing more than a set of ideas.
-When Factor is deployed in the real world, the ideas and needs of the system may evolve suddenly and rapidly.
+When Basis is deployed in the real world, the ideas and needs of the system may evolve suddenly and rapidly.